 Attachment styles and conflict resolution are important considerations in the provision of psychotherapy.
 Understanding how a client’s attachment style may impact their approach to conflict and their ability to effectively resolve conflicts can inform therapeutic interventions and improve treatment outcomes.
 In this article, we will explore the concept of attachment styles, how they are formed and how they can affect an individual’s relationships and behaviors.
 We will also discuss various approaches to conflict resolution and how they may be applied in the context of psychotherapy.

-Introduction to Attachment Styles
+Introduction to Adult Attachment Styles

 Attachment styles refer to the way in which individuals form and maintain relationships with others.
 These styles are thought to be shaped by early experiences with primary caregivers and can have a significant impact on an individual’s social and emotional development.
 There are four main attachment styles: secure, anxious-ambivalent, avoidant, and disorganized.